ellyhae/Flux-CI-CD/README.md

 | ----------- | ----------- |
 | Christoph Pfleger | Create Proposal (find resources, check feasibility, design illustrations), Adapting CI pipeline, add basic Flux reconciliation |
 | Luis Nachtigall | Add image updates (to Kubernetes cluster and GitHub manifests) |

+### Extra Ideas

+If this is seen as too small or to unrealistic, there is an additional idea we could implement:
+- Adding a staging cluster that automatically loads images from normal pushes for testing

 ## Setup